 Notices, sending by text message

 It is possible to send hold pick-up, hold cancellation and first overdue notices by text message the same way we send them by email.
-In fact, you enter the patron cell phone number with the appropriate extension for their carrier in the email field of the patron record.
+To do this, enter the patron cell phone number with the appropriate extension for their carrier in the email field of the patron record.

 The new patron registration cards have Text as a choice for receiving notices from the library.
 There is a line after Text for Carrier – we need to know which carrier service they have to properly format the address so they receive the message.
 There is a warning below that saying “Charges may apply” so patrons are aware if they don’t have a texting plan they will be charged for the messages.
 If they choose this option make sure their cell phone number is entered in the phone number section and their carrier is filled in.